robch/book-of-ai/README.md

 # Book of AI

-Welcome to the Book of AI's docs repository, the documentation content home for [The Book of AI (https://thebookof.ai)](https://thebookof.ai).
+Welcome to the Book of AI's docs repository, the documentation content home for [The Book of AI](https://thebookof.ai).

 The Book of AI, itself, is a comprehensive guide to getting started with AI services.